os-cau/cau-repl/docs/repl.md

 >
 > **Optional Named Parameters**
 >
-> `boolean autostart = true` - Controls whether your job should immediately be started or placed in the master job list
+> `Boolean autostart = true` - Controls whether your job should immediately be started or placed in the master job list
 > in a paused state.
 >
-> `Integer autotune = null` *experimental* - If set, enables automatic parallelization for the processing of your input items.
+> `Integer autotune` *experimental* - If set, enables automatic parallelization for the processing of your input items.
 > cau-repl will measure the throughput of work items and optimize the degree of parallelism on-the-fly.
 This works best
 > when your work items are homogenous and individual processing time is small.
 The number you specify here is the
 > maximum degree of parallelism you will allow. *Note:* to use a fixed number of parallel worker threads, just specify
 > the `concurrency` parameter (see below) and don't set `autotune`.
 >
-> `boolean background = true` - Controls whether this call should return immediately, or only after the job has finished
+> `Boolean background = true` - Controls whether this call should return immediately, or only after the job has finished
 > running.
 You might want to disable background processing when you also enable progress messages.
 >
-> `boolean becomedelegate = true` - Controls whether cau-repl will set the newly created `ReplJob` as your closure's
+> `Boolean becomedelegate = true` - Controls whether cau-repl will set the newly created `ReplJob` as your closure's
 > delegate before executing it.
 This makes the instance methods of your `ReplJob` (especially the versions of the
 > logging methods `info()`, etc. that also log to your job's private log) readily available for your closure.
 > More information is available in